haxzie/storyof.me/README.md

 # Storyofme

-> A personal blogging platform for writers and creators
+> A social blogging platform for writers and creators

 # Setup